file-format/Docs/en/spreadsheet/csv.md

   },
   "draft" : "false",
   "toc" : true,
-  "description" : "Your file format guide to know what is a CSV file and APIs that can create and read them.", "title" : "What is a CSV file?",
+  "description":"Learn about CSV file format and APIs that can create and open CSV files.", "title" : "What is a CSV file?",
   "linktitle" : "CSV",
   "menu" : {